Qwant/kartotherian_docker/README.md

 ./exec.py shutdown
 ```

-Download, import and start the tiles generation:
+Download, import and start the tiles generation (of Luxembourg by default):

 ```bash
 ./exec.py load-db # it runs the build command as a dependency on 'load-db'
 ```

-Once all tiles are generated, the map is visible on http://localhost:8585 !
+Once all tiles are generated, the map is visible on `http://localhost:8585`!

 ## Workflow